 Does Poor Man’s Lobster Taste Like Lobster?

 There are many types of whitefish.
 The ones recommended most for this recipe are cod and haddock while halibut works too.
 Pick whatever whitefish suits your tastes.
+When prepared as instructed below, the cod has the texture and consistency of lobster and tastes almost like the real thing.

 How do you know when Fish is Done Baking?